ktgw0316/LightZone/linux/BUILD-Linux.md

 ### ebuild (Gentoo Linux)

-Install Lightzone in a local overlay.
+Install LightZone in a local overlay.
 First you need _app-portage/layman_:

     USE=git emerge app-portage/layman